-For those wanting to participate, registration begins at 8:30am on race day at 955 Bella Vista Drive, but you can register in advance or make a donation by clicking here.
+For those wanting to participate, registration begins at 8:30am on race day at 955 Bella Vista Drive, but you can register in advance or make a donation.
 With 10 days to go before the race, the Oral Cancer Foundation has only reached 22 percent of its overall goal of raising $25,000 for cancer research.
 But with your support, we can help the OCF reach its goal and take one step closer to finding a cure for oral cancer.

 Walkers or runners can pre-register for $25 or pay $30 to register the day of the event.
 Students who want to participate can register in advance for $20 or pay $30 the day of the race.
 Children five and under can participate for free, while kids between the ages of six to 10 can register for $10 at or before the race.
 Survivors of oral cancer can participate in this year’s event for free.
 Online registration for the event ends at 12pm on Friday, May 16th.

 In addition to this year’s race, the Walk/Run for Awareness will also feature a musical performance by Vinnie Montez, special guest speakers – including survivors of oral cancer and specialists in the field of oncology -, free blood pressure screenings, a balloon artist, caricatures, games, a silent auction and more!